rmuif/web/CONTRIBUTING.md

 ### Requesting a feature

 Is something missing from the project that you want to see added in the next version?
-Create an issue using the [Request a feature](https://github.com/rmuif/web/issues/new?template=feature_request.md) template, and we’ll consider it.
+Submit an issue using the [Request a feature](https://github.com/rmuif/web/issues/new?template=feature_request.md) template, and we’ll consider it.

 Again, following the template is paramount to getting your issue prioritized.